Candidate Key in DBMS

 Student_email

-Advantages of Candidate Key in DBMS:
+Advantages of Candidate Key in DBMS

-The main advantages of candidate keys include:
+The main advantages of candidate keys in DBMS are given below.

 What is Super Key?